a complete drivetrain. This example helps you understand how to model

 Programmed — Automatically switch transmission clutches according to a programmed clutch schedule.

-To get started quickly with the CR-CR transmission example model, do one of the following:
+To open the CR-CR transmission example model, at the MATLAB® command prompt, enter

 Examine the model and its structure.
-The main model window contains the CR-CR transmission subsystem, the input or driver shaft assembly, and the output or driven shaft assembly.
+The main model window contains the transmission subsystem, the input shaft assembly, and the output shaft assembly.
 Each assembly consists of a driveline axis with applied damping and inertia torques.
-Each driveshaft balances the torques applied across its ends with the damping and inertia forces, thereby transmitting a net torque along the driveline.
+Each driveshaft balances the torques applied across its ends with the damping and inertia forces.
+A net torque is transmitted along the driveline.

 The main model also includes a brake clutch.
-When this clutch is locked, the driven shaft stops turning.
-This clutch must remain unlocked if the CR-CR transmission is engaged.
+When this clutch is locked, the shaft slows, but doesn't necessarily stop.
+The transmission can be engaged at the same time as the brake.
+If the transmission is engaged, the clutch remains unlocked.

 Main Model Window